majo91/BEEP/readme.md

 a.
 Set up e-mail credentials in the ```.env``` config file

-[b.
-For the webapp to reach the API, rename the file 'public/webapp/js/constants.js.example' to 'public/webapp/js/constants.js' and edit it to change the 'api_url' to your own back-end API end-point]
+b.
+For the webapp to reach the API, edit the file 'public/app/js/constants.js' to change the 'api_url' to your own back-end API end-point]

 c.
 To enable schedules (e.g. for loading weather data), install a crontab with ```sudo crontab -e``` and add: ```* * * * * cd /home/bitnami/apps/appdir && /opt/bitnami/php/bin/php artisan schedule:run >> /dev/null 2>&1```